 A crucial part of your evaluation is the product demonstration of the DMS itself.
 Make sure you get an in-depth view of the platform to understand how you and your team would actually use it in a practical sense.
 Engage department leaders – and staff members if possible – so they can evaluate and provide guidance about the system’s impact on their day-to-day tasks.
 The ideal platform should help you improve efficiency across the enterprise.
 Each step impacts the next, so you would want a DMS that offers a holistic, comprehensive approach to streamline your entire operations.

 NADA 2021 is allowing attendees to schedule demos through the virtual platform.
 If you’re not attending the show, don’t worry.
-You can check out the new Dominion VUE here.
+You can check out the new VUE DMS here.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.